Tag: evil

 2 Samuel 1:17–27, Romans 12:9–21, Romans 13:1-10

 David had been pursued by the House of Saul for many years.
-Even after Saul acknowledged that David had been acting more righteous than he, there wasn’t restoration.
-David was cut off from his friends (like Saul’s son, Jonathan), his first wife, his .
+Even after Saul acknowledged that David had been acting more than he, there wasn’t restoration.
+David was cut off from his friends (like Saul’s son, Jonathan), his first wife, his nation.
 He was in exile.
 David had been anointed to be king but was kept from the throne by an unrighteous man.

-In the political climate of today, we can easily imagine the celebrations of the other “side” (whichever one that is) celebrating the death of the king and his family.
+In the political climate of today, we can easily imagine the celebrations of the other “side” (whichever one that is) celebrating the of the king and his family.
 In fact, it seems to have become a for the last few presidents to have people asking and praying for their deaths.
 David was not like that with Saul.

 David could have been angry and arrogant.
 Instead, he mourned.
 He wrote a song to mourn the passing of the House of Saul.
-He insisted others learn it and share it.
+He insisted others it and it.
 He was not happy that the throne was his.
-He was miserable for the of the leading family.
+He was miserable for the loss of the leading family.
 In the current political climate, do you see that happening for any politician?

-“Do not be conquered by , but conquer evil with good.”
+“Do not be conquered by evil, but conquer evil with good.”

 —Romans 12:21